yuin/sesame/README.md

 ```

 And now, you can generate source codes just run `sesame` command in `${YOUR_GO_MODULE_ROOT}`.

+Generated mappers are added as globals.
+Generated mappers will use global mappers if target
+objects have fields that any global mappers can map/convert to other types.

 This configuration will generate the codes like the following: